 Sally and Silas Phelps Quotes in The Adventures of Huckleberry Finn

 The The Adventures of Huckleberry Finn quotes below are all either spoken by Sally and Silas Phelps or refer to Sally and Silas Phelps.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Dover Publications edition of The Adventures of Huckleberry Finn published in 1994.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Dover Publications edition of The Adventures of Huckleberry Finn published in 1994.).

 Chapter 43 Quotes